Frequently Asked Questions

 -

 Yes.
-Typically, groups may arrange to stay one to three days before or after the Gathering in their assigned hotel rooms.
+Typically, groups may arrange to stay one to three days before or after the Gathering (July 3–7, 2028) in their assigned hotel rooms.
+The Gathering Office does not coordinate housing for dates outside of the Gathering.